cwendorf/Sourcebook/SPSS/data-analysis/repeated.md

  12. If you wish to get the means, standard deviations, standard errors, and 95% confidence  intervals for each group, select the "Options" button.

  13. Another dialogue box will appear where you can choose various statistics.
 For means and standard deviations, select "Descriptive."
+Check “Estimates of effect size” to get eta-squared.
 When you are done, click "Continue."
 This will return you to the original dialogue box.

  14. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.